Federated Prompt Learning for Weather Foundation Models on Devices: Foundation Model, Graphs, and Setting

-The pre-training strategy employed in our work for the Transformer foundation model on multivariate time series.
+\paragraph{Pre-Training Strategy} The pre-training strategy employed in our work for the Transformer foundation model on multivariate time series.
 In this approach, a binary noise mask, denoted by $\mM$, is independently created for each training sample and epoch, which is then applied to the input, denoted by $\mX$, resulting in the masked input $\hat{ \mX}= \mM \odot \mX$.
 For multivariate time series data, each variable is masked using an independent mask vector of length $w$, which alternates between segments of 0 and 1.
 The state transition probabilities are modeled as having a length that follows a geometric distribution with a mean of $l_m$.
 This is then followed by an unmasked segment of mean length $l_u = \frac{1-r}{r}l_m$, where $r$ is the masking probability.
 The mask rate $r$ in our work is set to 0.15, and mean masked length $l_m$ is set to 3.
 The objective function for the pre-training process is formulated as follows:

-Here, $\boldsymbol{X}$ and $\boldsymbol{\hat{X}}$ represent the ground truth and forecasting value, respectively.
+Here, $\emX$ and $\hat{\emX}$ represent the ground truth and forecasting value, respectively.
 However, the objective function differs from the MSE loss function in that it considers only the prediction values on the masked locations, instead of all the elements in the multivariate time series data.
 It is important to note that we perform FL-based pre-training, where the epoch of local training is set to 20 within a communication round of 20.
 The participation rate $C$ is 0.5, and the aggregation strategy is set to FedAvg~\cite{mcmahan2017communication} by default.
-Pre-trained foundation models can be found in the Supplementary file.